rBrenick/tool-dock/README.md

 Any subclass of ToolBoxItemBase can be added as QDockWidgets to the main UI.
 In *dcc_toolbox_examples.py* you'll find some samples of how to define tool classes.

-Classes with a *run* function defined will be executed on button press
+Classes with a *run* function defined will be executed on button press.

-Classes with a *get_tool_actions* function defined will be added as individual buttons
+Classes with a *get_tool_actions* function defined will be added as individual buttons.

 # Install